echen333/cp-workshop/2_solve_your_first_problem.md

 ## Go to our codeforces mashup

-1. Go to `codeforces.com` -> `Groups` -> `Gatech ICPC`.
-If you don't see Gatech ICPC, refer back to `README.md`
+1. Go to [`codeforces.com`](codeforces.com) -> `Groups` in the headings bar -> `Gatech ICPC`.
+   1. If you don't see Gatech ICPC, refer back to `README.md`
-   1. This is where practice problemsets and competitions are held.
+   2. This is where practice problemsets and competitions are held.
-2. You should see `Beginner Workshop` near the top.
+2. You should see `Beginner Workshop`.
+Press enter.
-3. Press enter.
+   1. We have compiled a set of 26 problems for y'all.
+   2. From now until the end of the workshop, try solving as many as you can.
+This is one of the only measurements you should judge your progress for this workshop by.
+   3. The top $x<10$ (*undisclosed*) people that solve the most problems will get a special prize.
+   4. We are here to help you!
+Let us know of any ideas you've thought about.

 ## The first problem, A+B